yeniel/TelefonicaTest/README.md

 #### Channel List and Live Program
 I implemented the **repository pattern** for channel list request and live program request.
 The repository pattern is good to manage collection of items.
 For currentTime I used a service.

-The concrete implementation of the api client is based in *URLSession*.
+The concrete implementation of the api client is based in `URLSession`.
 I only implemented one data source which is the api data source.
 But this design pattern let the code prepared to implement a cache system.
-The concrete implementation of this local data source could be based on *Core Data* or *Realm*.
+The concrete implementation of this local data source could be based on `CoreData` or *Realm*.
 The cache logic have to be added in the repository class and this logic will decide how and when  each data source is used.
 The expiry of the cache could be received from the backend and also will managed in the repository class.
 In my opinion a memory data source is not needed.
 It can be managed directly in the repository.

 #### Current Time
-I implemented a service *(ClockService)* to get the *currentTime* from the backend.
+I implemented a service (`ClockService`) to get the `currentTime` from the backend.
 I separated then from the channel list to separate responsabilities.
-In the future maybe the *currentTime* could be retrieved in a separated request.
+In the future maybe the `currentTime` could be retrieved in a separated request.

 #### Dtos
-I used data transfer object to parse the json from the request using the **Codable** protocol
+I used data transfer object to parse the json from the request using the `Codable` protocol

 #### Dto Mapper
 I implemented a mapper to map the dtos to domain models